bopang95/Core-Data-Programming-Guide/README.md

 # Core-Data-Programming-Guide
     My translation work to an apple development document.
+You can view it on wiki page.

     Original version on https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/index.html